The Inn at Death Valley: The Great (L.A.) Escape

 The Casita Life

-While all of the inn’s 66 rooms provide plenty of privacy, the hotel’s 22 new casitas (scheduled to open in fall 2018) offer even more seclusion.
+While all of The Inn’s 66 rooms provide plenty of privacy, the hotel’s 22 new casitas offer even more seclusion.
 Set along the gardens below the main hotel, the duplex units with living rooms separated from sleeping areas and private patios will let you live like a star — whether you are or not — during your Death Valley stay.

 Inn Pool Sunset